ExcellentWish/portfolio-project-4/README.md

 4. Select the region you are working in.

 #### Heroku
+- Heroku changed there policy for free database on their website.
+Below I have a section for ElephantSQL.
+- When it was free this is what you would do.
     - In the resources tab you must install 'Heroku Postgres' in the add-ons section
     - You can set it to hobby for free use.

 You will need to set your Environment Variables - this is a key step to ensuring your application is deployed properly.
 - In the Settings tab, click on `Reveal Config Vars` and set the following variables:
     - Add key: `PORT` & value `8000`
     - SECRET_KEY - to be set to your chosen key
     - CLOUDINARY_URL - to be set to your cloudinary API environment varible
-    - DATABASE_URL - For Postgres database, which should be filled in when `Heroku Postgres` is selected from add-ons
+    - DATABASE_URL - Using ElephantSQL
     - DISABLE_COLLECTSTATIC, 1 - Untill its ready for release

+#### ElephantSQl
+- For this project I used ElephantSQL for the database, as Heroku changed there policy for use of their free database.
+- Log in or create an account to [ElephantSQL.com]([ElephantSQL.com](https://www.elephantsql.com/)) to access your dashboard.
+- Click `Create New Instance`.
+A green button on the right side of the page.
+- Set up your plan
+    - Give your plan a `Name` (this is commonly the name of the project)
+    - Select the `Tiny Turtle` (Free) plan
+    - You can leave the Tags field blank
+- Select a data center near you.
+    - For this I used `EU-west-1(Ireland`
+- Then click `Review`
+- Check your details are correct and then click `Create instance`
+- Return to the ElephantSQL dashboard and click on the `database instance name` for your project
+- In the URL section, click the copy icon to copy the `database URL`
+- Copy to heroku `Reveal Config Vars`

 #### Heroku Deployment

 In the Deploy tab: